MP Estate Planning UK

 Settlors, other trustees and beneficiaries

-Record settlor name, date of birth, date of death if deceased, last country of residence and nationality.
-HMRC asks about mental capacity for living settlors.
+Record each settlor’s full name, date of birth, date of death (if deceased), last known country of residence, and nationality.
+HMRC also asks about mental capacity for living settlors — this is relevant where a Lasting Power of Attorney (LPA) may be in place.

 • For further guidance, see how to manage your trust details.